 Teen Will Drive Soon

 It seems like a “right of passage” from childhood into becoming an adult.
-Your little boy or girl turns 17 and MUST have a car because everyone in school has one.
+Your little boy or girl turns 16 and must have a car because everyone in school has one.
 Teens crave the freedom away from Mom and Dad, acceptance by their peers and the ability to show off (with the right vehicle of course!).

 Effective parent-teen communication is critical to help teens recognize and choose safe driving behaviors.
 With this Parent/Teen Driving Contract you can have the discussion before your teen gets behind the wheel.